mohdazam193/Cloud-cost/Deployment instruction.md

 ## 3. AWS Lambda Function Deployment

 The application uses two AWS Lambda functions for automated tasks.
 They must be deployed separately in your AWS account.
+You can deploy them manually by following the steps below, or use the automated script for a quicker setup.

-### A. Deploying `cloudwatch-fetcher`
+### A. Manual Deployment: `cloudwatch-fetcher`

 This function periodically fetches EC2 metrics from CloudWatch and sends them to your main application.